Works on Franklin and A'Beckett streets

 Gantries will create an enclosed and well lit pedestrian walkway that provides a safety barrier between pedestrians and the construction site.
 These will be erected on the current walkways on the south side of Franklin Street and the north side of A'Beckett Street.
 A gantry is already in place on the north side of Franklin Street.

-Shaft construction will start with bored piling works at the Franklin Street site from Monday 10 April, and in May at the A'Beckett Street site.
+Shaft construction started in April with bored piling works at the Franklin Street site.
+On 29 and 30 July, piling preparations will start at the A'Beckett Street site.
 Piling will take up to four months to complete at each site.

 Bored piling requires a piling rig to drill a steel lining into the ground to create a hole and removing spoil material from within the steel liner.
 Once the hole is excavated, a steel prefabricated reinforcement cage is placed within.
 Concrete is then poured into the hole to form the pile and once the concrete sets, the bored pile is complete.